 I dashed out of there, embarrassed for having paid to gawk at someone.

 We had certainly spent more than enough time gawking at ourselves.

 Our friend Joe Schlick arrived in Birmingham driving a rental car.
-Once back in Detroit he and I had read the Denial of Death out loud to each other.
-More than once I kicked him out of our flat because he had arrived there destructively drunk, falling over and breaking furniture.
+Once he and I had read the Denial of Death out loud to each other.
+More than once I had kicked him out of our flat because he had arrived there destructively drunk, falling over and breaking furniture.
 When he got out of the car in Birmingham, he was so drunk that I took his keys from him and put them into the back pocket of my jeans.
 When I went to the bathroom, unfortunately, or perhaps fortunately (and accidentally), the keys were flushed down the toilet.

 Then he began to drink more and more.
 In the morning, Allen and I pulled him from underneath a trailer where we found him sleeping.